paulbarmstrong/optimus-ddb-client/README.md

 ### Tests

 The GitHub repo's tst directory has unit tests and integ tests using DynamoDB local.
 You can run the tests by cloning the repo and running `npm install` then `npm run test`.
 You need to have java installed to run the tests because DynamoDB local requires java.

+### Documentation

+Please see [the low level documentation](https://github.com/paulbarmstrong/optimus-ddb-client/blob/main/docs/index.md) for more details.